tijlleenders/ZinZen-user-talk/_posts/2023-01-20-Priorities-considered-harmful.md

 ### ZinZen®'s approach to priorities
 There are only two priorities:
-- I'll do this - and time gets blocked according to how urgent it is
+- I'll do this
+Block time on my calendar whenever - but before the deadline.
-- I won't do this - and you remove the goal
+- I won't do this - remove this goal from my todo's

 ## Wishing you all the best!